Aurum0114/data_generation_dft/README.md

 ## Postprocessing

 Calculations that did not converge are still included in ther results files.
-For energies, nonconverges results are equal to 0, whereas for forces: [0, 0, 0].
+For energies, nonconverged results are equal to 0, whereas for forces: [0, 0, 0].
 It is assumed that the postprocessing is included in the ML part.

 ## Roadmap